jnizama/python-spark-project-assessment/README.md

 ## Overview

-This project was developed using Python 3.10 and PySpark 3.5.0.
+This project was built with Python 3.10 and PySpark 3.5.0.

-The application processes three datasets containing employee, sales, and call information for a telemarketing company.
-It performs basic data quality validations and generates multiple business outputs requested by stakeholders.
+The program reads three CSV files with employee, sales, and call data from a telemarketing company.
+It checks that the data is valid and creates the required output files.

 ## Features

 ### Data Quality Checks

-The application performs the following checks before processing:
+The application following checks before processing:

 * ID fields are non-null
 * ID fields are unique
 * Row counts match expected values
 * Numeric fields are not negative

-### Output #1 - IT Data
+### Result 1

 Generates a dataset containing: